zzereen/ev3-sg-train/README.md

 Users will select the starting station of a line and the destination station of any line on the railway system.
 The logic is powered by Python running on the EV3 using ev3dev OS.

-The user interface for selecting the start point and end point is a website hosted locally on the EV3 brick that can be assessed by a computer connected to it via Wi-Fi.
+The user interface for selecting the start point and end point is a website hosted locally on the EV3 brick that can be assessed by a computer connected to it via Bluetooth.
 The web server hosted on the EV3 brick is powered by the [Flask microframework](http://flask.pocoo.org/) for Python.

 ## Installing